Central extensions, derivations, and automorphisms of semi-direct sums of the Witt algebra with its intermediate series modules: Introduction

+One of the ingredients in our computations of central extension and derivations is the cohomology space $\HH^1(\W;X(\lambda))$.
+Although we compute this directly, it is worth noting that it could be analysed by using the long exact sequences in cohomology arising from the short exact sequences

-Together with work of Gao, Jiang, and Pei \cite{GaoJiangPei} (see Theorem \ref{thm:GJP}), Theorems \ref{thm:intro central extensions}, \ref{thm:intro automorphisms}, and \ref{thm:intro derivations} complete the study of derivations, central extensions and automorphisms of the Lie algebras formed from the semi-direct sum of the Witt algebra with all its indecomposable intermediate series modules.
-We compile all these results into the following tables, where we have given simplified forms of the groups of automorphisms for conciseness and for ease of comparison with \cite[Theorem 5.2]{GaoJiangPei}.
+Together with work of Gao, Jiang, and Pei \cite{GaoJiangPei} (see Theorem \ref{thm:GJP}), \begin{enumerate} \item Theorems \ref{thm:intro central extensions}, \ref{thm:intro automorphisms}, and \ref{thm:intro derivations} complete the study of derivations, central extensions and automorphisms of the Lie algebras formed from the semi-direct sum of the Witt algebra with all its indecomposable intermediate series modules, while \item Theorem \ref{thm:intro W tilde} completes the study of derivations and central extensions of the Lie algebras formed from the semi-direct sum of the Witt algebra with all its irreducible bounded modules. \end{enumerate} We compile all these results into the following tables, where we have given simplified forms of the groups of automorphisms for conciseness and for ease of comparison with \cite[Theorem 5.2]{GaoJiangPei}.

 \textbf{Acknowledgements:} This work was completed as part of the authors' PhD studies at the University of Edinburgh.
-The authors would like to thank Susan Sierra for extensive comments on an earlier version of the paper, Martin Schlichenmaier for interesting discussions, and Friedrich Wagemann for pointing out that the reference \cite{Fuks} contains useful results concerning internally graded Lie algebras.
+The authors would like to thank Susan Sierra for extensive comments on an earlier version of the paper, Martin Schlichenmaier for interesting discussions, and Friedrich Wagemann for pointing out that the reference \cite{Fuchs} contains useful results concerning internally graded Lie algebras.
 The second author would additionally like to thank Jos\'{e} Figueroa-O'Farrill for insights into the various physical contexts in which special cases of these Lie algebras appear in physics.
+The authors would also like to thank the anonymous referee for their detailed comments, and in particular for suggesting Proposition \ref{prop: cohomology splitting} to us.
 The second author is supported by the Science and Technologies Facilities Council [grant number 2615874].